alexweininger/notes/computerscience/c_graphs.md

 ### Kruskal's algorithm

-Steps for finding the minimum spanning tree using Kruskal's algorithm
+Steps for finding the minimum spanning tree using Kruskal's algorithm:

 1. Sort all the edges in non-decreasing order of their weight.